Expanding Minimally Invasive Gynecologic Surgery Services

 About Dr. Ja Hyun Shin

-Dr. Shin completed her residency in obstetrics and gynecology at NewYork-Presbyterian/Columbia University Irving Medical Center followed by a fellowship in minimally invasive gynecologic surgery at the University of Rochester Medical Center.
-She pursued additional training in robotic surgery at Albert Einstein College of Medicine/Montefiore Medical Center, after which she joined the Division of Minimally Invasive Gynecologic Surgery.
+Dr. Shin completed her residency in obstetrics and gynecology at NewYork-Presbyterian/Columbia University Irving Medical Center.
+She completed a fellowship in minimally invasive gynecologic surgery at the University of Rochester Medical Center and advanced training in robotic surgery at Albert Einstein College of Medicine/Montefiore Medical Center, after which she joined the Division of Minimally Invasive Gynecologic Surgery.
 At Montefiore Medical Center, Dr. Shin served as the Director of Pelvic Pain and Multidisciplinary Resident Robotic Training and was the Associate Director of the Minimally Invasive Gynecologic Fellowship Program.
 Within these roles, Dr. Shin focused on the education and training of residents, fellows, and faculty in performing safe minimally invasive surgeries.

 Dr. Shin is committed to practicing evidence-based medicine and providing her patients with the most current information to optimize the decision-making process.
-She sits on numerous national committees and is active in research activities to help establish best practice guidelines, improve surgical techniques, and reduce surgical complications.
+She serves on numerous national committees within the American Association of Gynecologic Laparoscopists, Society of Interventional Radiology, and as a Board member of the Society for Laparoscopic and Robotic Surgeons.
+Dr. Shin is dedicated to research activities to help establish best practice guidelines, improve surgical techniques, and reduce surgical complications.

 For more information